Adithya Bhaskara

 Undergraduate Researcher

-I am an honors mathematics, applied mathematics, and computer science student at the University of Colorado Boulder.
+I am an honors mathematics, applied mathematics, and computer science undergraduate researcher at the University of Colorado Boulder.
+I am primarily advised by Rafael Frongillo and Huck Bennett.

-I am broadly interested in theoretical computer science, including algorithmic economics, computational social choice theory, fine-grained complexity, and error-correcting codes for matrix multiplication.
+I am broadly interested in theoretical computer science, including computational social choice theory, algorithmic economics, fine-grained complexity, and error-correcting codes for matrix multiplication.

 I am not Aditya Bhaskara, Associate Professor of Computer Science at the University of Utah.